mattermost/docs/source/install/self-managed-changelog.md

 ### Highlights

 #### Playbooks Updates
- - To keep procedures on track while reducing noise, task due dates can now be added to playbook runs (Professional and Enterprise editions).
+ - To keep procedures on track while reducing noise, task due dates can now be added to playbook runs (Professional and Enterprise subscriptions).
  - To stay informed about how teams use Playbooks in your servers, usage statistics can now be set up for playbooks.

 ### Improvements